CatHood0/flutter_quill_to_pdf/README.md

 - Set custom rules from `html2md` to customize your own markdown style detection _(It could have conflicts if don't customize the `CustomPDFWidget` functions to detect your custom markdown style implementation)_
 - Set a custom `ConverterOption` to `PDFConverter` to customize your own html rendering implementation _(It could have conflicts if you don't also make your own `CustomPDFWidget` functions, to detect your new html style.
 And you should also have to change the default rules of the package to make correct detect of this custom implemenation)_

-> By default, the delta when creating the document is processed by a local implementation that uses `DeltaAttributesOptions` to apply custom attributes, making it easier to add an attribute to the entire delta.
+> By default, the delta is processed by a local implementation that uses `DeltaAttributesOptions` to apply custom attributes (if it is not null), making it easier to add an attribute to the entire delta.
 If you want to create your own implementation or simply use a default delta, use `PDFConverter(...params).createDocument(shouldProcessDeltas: false)`.

 <details>
     <summary>Tap to show/hide screenshots</summary>